 The term "hospice" derives from a medieval word for a wayside shelter for travelers on difficult journeys.
 The Oxford English Dictionary defines it as "a house of rest" for pilgrims, travelers, the destitute or the sick.

 The word has come to mean a place or way of caring for the terminally ill and their families.
 Modern-day hospices are modeled on St. Christopher's in London, founded in 1967.

-Hospices do not use extraordinary medical means--such as blood transfusions or an artificial respirator--to treat a dying patient when prolonging life would merely prolong the patient's death.
+Hospices do not use extraordinary medical means such as blood transfusions or an artificial respirator to treat a dying patient when prolonging life would merely prolong the patient's death.
 When death occurs, there is no attempt to revive the patient.

 The first hospice in the United States, Connecticut Hospice Inc. in New Haven, was founded in 1974.
-Now there are an estimated 1,500 hospice programs around the country in various stages of development, including about 1,000 already open.
+Now there are an estimated 1,500 hospice programs throughout the country in various stages of development, including about 1,000 already open.
 More than 100,000 Americans received hospice care last year, according to the National Consumers League.

 Hospice of Northern Virginia, Betty Doebel's way station on her journey home, was founded in 1977 and is the largest of nearly a dozen hospices in the Washington area.

-Some hospices are based within hospitals; others exclusively offer home care through a visiting-nurse service.
+Some hospices are based within hospitals; others offer exclusively home care through a visiting-nurse service.
 Still others, like Hospice of Northern Virginia, are free-standing programs that provide both home care and inpatient care.

-What they share is a commitment to viewing death as an integral part of life and to improving care of dying patients for whom medical cure is no longer a realistic possibility.
+What they share is a commitment to viewing death as an integral part of life and to improving the care of dying patients for whom medical cure is no longer a realistic possibility.